Book Talk: Tania James gives voice to elephant poaching in India

-NEW DELHI Tania James's "The Tusk that Did the Damage," puts the spotlight on elephant poaching in southern India and the lives lost to the lure of ivory.
+NEW DELHI, April 23 Tania James's "The Tusk that Did the Damage," puts the spotlight on elephant poaching in southern India and the lives lost to the lure of ivory.

 This novel, the author's second, has three narrators: One is Gravedigger, a rogue elephant who terrorized the countryside at the turn of the century.